Grounding internalism in the introduction process: from pop-gen to evo-devo

 - mutational and developmental biases in the generation of variation can be evolutionary causes.

-For instance, recognizing the introduction process provides the place to recast the plausibility arguments in lineage explanation into arguments about the developmental factors that induce biases in the introduction process.
+In particular, when the introduction process is recognized as causal, this allows us to specify a formal locale of causation in which to recast the plausibility arguments in lineage explanation into arguments about the developmental factors that induce biases in the introduction process.

-That is, the solution to finding a causal grounding for internalist thinking is not to repudiate population genetics or supplement it with a parallel plane of developmental causation, but (1) to point to the part of mathematical theory covering the introduction process, which already exists and is currently in active development, and (2) taking account of what we now know about the powerful influence of this qualitatively distinct process on the observed course of evolution, and the theoretically expected course, finally (3) to insist that we must locate a cause in this part of population genetics, i.e., we must declare that the introduction (origination) process is a genuine cause, a change-making causal process with propensities that must be treated explicitly (again, see note 2).
+That is, this kind of causal grounding for internalist thinking does not repudiate the familiar elements of population genetics or supplement them with a parallel plane of developmental causation, but instead is based on (1) pointing to the part of mathematical theory covering the introduction process, which already exists and is currently in active development, (2) taking into account what we now know about the powerful influence of this qualitatively distinct process on the observed course of evolution, and the theoretically expected course, and finally (3) insisting that we must locate a cause in this part of population genetics, i.e., we must declare that the introduction (origination) process is a genuine cause, a change-making causal process with propensities that must be treated explicitly (again, see note 2).

-To be perfectly clear, the necessity of doing this, justifying the use of “must” in the previous paragraph, is that the evidence cited above compels us to recognize that the dynamics of mutational introduction are profoundly consequential, and our theorizing suggests that a far broader role is inevitable.
-The notion that we can treat evolution as shifting gene frequencies, without directly involving the dynamics of introduction, has been rejected, and the required correction to our conception of causation is to recognize the introduction process (mutational or otherwise) as something that must be treated explicitly as a cause in order to get evolution right.
+To be perfectly clear, the necessity of doing this, justifying the use of “must” in the previous paragraph, is that the evidence (see Payne, et al 2022, Gomez, et al. 2020 or Stoltzfus, 2019) compels us to recognize that the dynamics of mutational introduction are profoundly consequential, and our theorizing suggests that a far broader role is inevitable.
+The notion that we can treat evolution as shifting gene frequencies, without directly involving the dynamics of introduction, is untenable, and the required correction to our conception of causation is to recognize the introduction process (mutational or otherwise) as something that must be treated explicitly as a cause in order to get evolution right.

-[The last two paragraphs are worth re-reading. ]
+[The last 3 paragraphs are worth re-reading. ]

-From the beginning, critics of Darwin’s thinking have objected that selection does not create anything new.
-Darwin’s followers developed several well known responses to this objection, justifying the creativity of selection.
-One of them is essentially that there is infinitesimal variation in every trait, and selection can leverage that diversity to create novelty by quantitative shifts.
-In world of continuous quantities, this is abstractly true.
+From the beginning, critics of Darwin’s thinking have objected that selection does not create anything new, and that the theory is therefore missing something fundamental.
+Darwin’s followers developed several well known responses to this objection, justifying the creativity of selection (see Ch.
+6 of Stoltzfus, 2021).
+One of them is essentially that there is infinitesimal variation in every trait, and selection can leverage that diversity to create novelty solely by quantitative shifts.
+In a world consisting of a fixed set of continuous quantities (e.g., quantitative genetics), this is abstractly true.
 Another response is that selection is creative in the sense of bringing together rare combinations out of the diversity of the gene pool.
-This is also true, in a sense (dependent on recombination).
+This is also true, in a sense that depends on presuming mechanisms of recombination.
 Another argument is that selection can accrue effects in a particular direction, consistently, over long periods of time.
 This, too, is clearly true.

-And yet, ultimately, these justifications of the creativity of selection do not address the fundamental problem that we cannot get the dynamics of evolution right without representing discrete events of the introduction of novelty by mutation-and-altered-development.
+And yet, these hand-waving arguments that focus on justifying the creativity of selection do not suffice to address the issue of initiative or dynamics that arises if we attempt to give a dynamically sufficient account of evolution, i.e., if we address evolution explicitly as a process of change.
+The fundamental problem is that we cannot get the dynamics of evolution right without representing discrete events of the introduction of novelty by mutation-and-altered-development.
 We must recognize the introduction process as a genuine evolutionary cause.

 Let us briefly consider how to utilize the concept of biases in the introduction process (as a genuine cause of evolutionary orientation or direction) to specify a causal grounding for 3 historic themes of internalist thinking: